 Note: In non-AZ enabled regions, locally Redundant Storage (LRS) is sufficient.

-- Use 5 storage accounts.
-Pivotal Platform on Azure requires 5 storage accounts: 1 BOSH, 1 Pivotal Operations Manager, and 3 PAS storage accounts.
-Each account comes with a set amount of disk.
+Use five storage accounts.
+Pivotal Platform on Azure requires five storage accounts: one for BOSH, one for Ops Manager, and three for PAS.
+Each account comes with a set amount of disk space.
 Azure storage accounts have an IOPs limit of about 20k per account, which generally corresponds to a BOSH job/VM limit of 20 VMs each.